Skip to content

 POS displays are key for catching the shopper’s eye, but when stores are understaffed, these often become a low priority.
 45% of supermarkets admit to delays or incomplete POS setups during peak periods, which can seriously affect product visibility**.
 Research shows that poorly displayed POS materials can lead to a 20% drop in sales during important shopping seasons, meaning brands lose out on potential revenue.

-The fourth quarter is always a hectic time for supermarkets, with events like Christmas, Diwali and Black Friday driving higher foot traffic and sales.
+Trading peaks are always a hectic time for supermarkets, with events like Easter, Christmas, Black Friday and other seasonal trading peaks, driving higher foot traffic and sales.
 However, it's also when staff shortages hit the hardest.
 More shoppers means shelves empty quicker, and there are fewer staff available to restock and set up POS displays.
 Many retailers struggle to keep operations running smoothly during this period, which causes frustration for both brands and customers alike.

 How Brands Are Tackling the Problem